 Since then he has gone on to become a three time WWE champion, one time World Heavyweight champions, win five tag team titles, a king of the ring tournament, and a Royal Rumble.
+He is also the current US Champion.
 A decent resumé so.

 Considering how big of a star he has become, it is mad to think that it was not all that long ago that he was scrapping just to make a living in wrestling.